-- Provide education and training opportunities for WDFW employees, the legislature and the public regarding the implications and urgent nature of climate change for fish, wildlife, habitat and ecosystems and information on how we can meet our conservation mandate in the face of climate change.
+- Provide education and training opportunities for WDFW employees, the legislature and the public regarding the implications of climate change for fish, wildlife, habitat and ecosystems.

 WDFW co-chaired a 25 member stakeholder advisory group which met periodically over the course of a year to prioritize adaptation responses for the most significant risks to species, habitats and ecosystems.
-The final report is available online.
-WDFW also sits on a steering committee of six state agencies, facilitated by the Department of Ecology, which is guiding development of an integrated state response strategy to the challenges of climate change, due in December 2011.
+The report, developed as an interim product of the Strategy, is available here.

-WDFW is participating on policy and technical committees to develop a national adaptation strategy for fish, wildlife and plants.
-The agency also sits on steering committees for both the Great Northern and the Northern Pacific Landscape Conservation Collaboratives (LCCs).
+WDFW participates on an interagency working group which leads implementation of the National Fish, Wildlife, and Plants Climate Adaptation Strategy.
+The agency also sits on steering committees for both the Great Northern and the North Pacific Landscape Conservation Collaboratives (LCCs).
 The LCCs are regional networks designed to facilitate information sharing on emerging conservation issues across states (including climate change), identify priority research needs, and foster collaborative landscape level initiatives.